 All policies are not the same.
 Make sure you know what is in your policy with help from your insurance professional.

-4. Farm Liability
+Farm and Ranch Insurance Liability

 Coverage here protects against any farm or personal liability legal action brought against the operation or individual.
 Examples include the following:

 - Farm animals getting out of the barn and ending up in the road

 Make sure your limits are adequate.
 Base farm policies can include up to $1 million in coverage.
 Additionally, a farm umbrella can be purchased up to $10-20 million depending on the size of the operation.
 This will help to fill the gap and properly cover larger operations.
 Pollution liability needs to be endorsed on a standard farm plan.
 If you have the exposure, make sure you have the conversation with your agent, because limitations apply.

 If you have farm employees, you need to carry a workers’ compensation plan.
 This will cover your operation if an employee is hurt while on the job.
 You will also need to add a stop-gap liability endorsement to your standard farm insurance plan to limit your out of pocket expense for Workers’ Compensation losses.